 A Conversation with Ghosty

-so today we're bringing back the 'conversation with' column and got to ask one of drills's elites - ghosty a couple questions on his start, his career, and plans for the future.
+So today we're bringing back the 'conversation with' column and got to ask one of drills's elites - Ghosty a couple of questions on his start, his career, and plans for the future.

 How did you get your start in producing?

-i Started djng at around 12 years old, which Soon led to getting into the actual production side. at 15 I downloaded FL studio.
-Started with trap beats (the whole lex Luger movement was popping around this time) and i was doing this on and off until two years ago when I decided to take this serious and jump on drill.
+I started djing at around 12 years old, which Soon led to getting into the actual production side.
+At 15 I downloaded FL studio.
+Started with trap beats (the whole Lex Luger movement was popping around this time) and I was doing this on and off until two years ago when I decided to take this serious and jump on drill.
 But in short, it all came from my passion for music.

 How would you describe your sound?